-This is a residential workshop hosted at the Swaraj Universitycampus (Tapovan Ashram, Udaipur).
-We only have room for 25 people this year, so please register as soon as possible.
+This is a residential workshop collaboratively organised by Centre for Holistic Learning hosted at CESCI, Madurai, Tamil Nadu.
+We only have room for a maximum of about 30 participants, so please register as soon as possible.
 It is important that you attend the whole workshop from start to finish as each day builds on the previous one.

 What to bring?

 Bring an umbrella, water bottle, towel, hat, torch, mosquito repellent, a light sweater/jacket, personal clothes and toiletries, any interesting materials from your organization to share and anything creative that you like to do to share with others.

 This event is run entirely on gift culture, with participants collectively sharing the costs.
 Participants are invited to contribute what they can (towards the cost of organizing this workshop which is over Rs.4500 per person for food and stay); learning scholarships are available to those who need them.
 If you are able to contribute more, your additional contribution will help to support other peoples’ participation.
 The facilitator receives no payment for facilitation.
 And no one is refused due to money constraints.

 This particular workshop will be conducted in English; participants are expected to be proficient in the language.

 Please fill in the online application form here for registration.